Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 \subsubsection{Adaptive Deployment}

 The severe resource constraints of edge nodes (e.g., satellites, UAVs) prevent the direct deployment of high-precision models.
 This necessitates model lightweighting techniques that reduce model size and inference latency while maintaining performance, enabling efficient operation on resource-limited devices \cite{Wei_Song,Gupta}.
 Technically, model lightweighting in GOST is achieved through complementary strategies---knowledge distillation \cite{Xiong} for transferring high-level representations, pruning \cite{Zhou2024HierarchicalDC} for structural sparsification, and quantization \cite{Rehman} for reducing numerical precision---each reducing computational cost from a different perspective.
 A notable implementation is demonstrated by Zhou \textit{et al.} \cite{Xiaokang_Zhou}, who study the issues of edge model deployment and global model aggregation in the end-edge-cloud multi-level DT.
 By synergistically combining model pruning and federated bidirectional distillation methods, it significantly reduces communication overhead and computing load.
-Similarly, in the domain of semantic communication, Zhang \textit{et al.} \cite{Zhang2025eng} engineer a DeepJSCC system for edge deployment, employing an SNR-adaptive pruning method to compress model parameters by 93.37\% and resolve compatibility constraints on edge systems.